 Like us, dogs and cats can get sick from high heat and sun.
 Offering them cool, shaded areas allows them to rest out of sun and heat while still enjoying the outdoors.
 Be sure to keep a dish of fresh water out for them, and keep it cool.
 You could even add some ice cubes to the water on extremely hot days.
 Dump and replace the water every day to keep mosquitoes from using it as a mating ground.

 If you play vigorously with your dogs outside, consider running a hose for them to get wet.
-Cool water works better to keep them cool.
+Cool water works better to help regulate their temperature.

 SoMo Farm & Ranch Wants Your Pets to Stay Healthy!

 SoMo Farm & Ranch loves animals, and we want to keep them as happy and healthy as possible.
 If you need pesticides or shelter for your animals this summer, contact us or call 417-865-0312 today.
 We have an array of products available to fit your needs, including pet food and supplies, at our store in Springfield, Missouri.